We don’t become happy just because we are free, if we are. Or because we have

 access to public health-related knowledge.
 This includes information produced

-directly by WHO, as well as WHO-authored articles that have been published in peer-reviewed scientific journals
+directly by WHO, as well as WHO-authored articles that have been published in peer-reviewed scientific journals – the latter

 collection is provided to IRIS via Europe PMC’s RESTful Web Service, and now